-We have used ALMA to image the 278 GHz continuum emission in 11 massive dense clumps in which the star formation activity is low or absent to understand the fragment population at the earliest phases of the gravitational collapse.
-The angular resolution of our observations (0.25) is able to resolve a linear scale of \sim 1000 au at the distance of the sources.
+We have used ALMA to image the 278 GHz continuum emission in 11 massive dense clumps in which the star formation activity is low or absent, to understand the fragment population at the earliest phases of the gravitational collapse.
+The angular resolution of our observations (0'.'25) is able to resolve a linear scale of ~ 1000 au at the distance of the sources.
 The clumps show a fragment population with at least four fragments distributed in different morphologies, mostly filament-like or irregular.
-In four targets a dominant fragment surrounded by companions with much lower mass and smaller size is identified, while many (≥8) fragments with a gradual change in masses and sizes are found in the others.
+In four targets a dominant fragment surrounded by companions with much smaller mass and size is identified, while many (≥ 8) fragments with a gradual change in masses and sizes are found in the others.
 The number of fragments is likely a lower limit given the huge amount of missing flux in most of the sources.
-This effect is especially relevant in the targets showing a displacement between the phase centre and the location of the ATLASGAL emission peak.
-In general, there are no clear relations between the properties of the clumps and those of their fragments, although our results tentatively indicate that the more massive and warmer clumps tend to have more fragments concentrated within a single region.
-Comparison with the simulations indicate that fragmentation of clumps with initial conditions similar to our objects can occur only assuming a high $(\mathcal{M} \sim 6)$ initial turbulence, while in a lower turbulent scenario ($\mathcal{M} \sim 3$), only one very massive fragment surrounded by an extended envelope is expected.
-Both observations and simulations show that the initially warmer clumps tend to form more fragments.
-A filament-like morphology is predicted to be most likely in a highly magnetised clump.
-We hence conclude that the clumps with many fragments distributed in a filament-like structure can be obtained only if the magnetic field plays a dominant role, while the other morphologies are also possible in a more weakly magnetised case, or in a scenario in which both magnetic field and turbulence interact.
+This ef-